corefixhq/docs/docs/web-cicd-integration.md

 ## How It Works in a Pipeline

 1. Your pipeline deploys the app to a staging/test environment (as it normally does)
-2. Add the DeepTraq web scan step — it points at the live URL and runs
+2. Add the CoreFix web scan step — it points at the live URL and runs
 3. Results are written to an output directory and optionally emailed

 Store sensitive values as **secrets** in your CI/CD platform: